Tuition & Fees

 North Cascades Institute

 North Cascades Institute's Residency fee is $16,800* for 2014-2015.
-If all North Cascades Institute and Western Washington University Graduate School application materials are received by January 15th, student will receive a $500 residency fee discount.
+If North Cascades Institute and Western Washington University Graduate School application materials are received by January 15, student will receive a $500 residency fee discount.
+If they are received by February 15, student will receive a $250 discount.
 Discounts are applied to the final residency quarter fees.
 North Cascades Institute also offers individual scholarships of up to $2000; please contact email@example.com for more details.

 Wilderness First Responder certification is required for this graduate program.
 You will need your WFR certificate prior to the start of the residency.
 The estimated cost for certification is $600-$800.